Module 5: Developing and Maintaining Healthy Routines (Part 1)

 • Keeping surfaces (floor, furniture, etc.) clear of dirt, dust, and debris by occasionally sweeping, vacuuming, dusting, or just picking up spills.

-• lthough a dorm room doesn’t necessarily need to be spotless enough to be featured in a college brochure, at a certain point you can start to feel the negative effects of clutter or uncleanliness.
+• A dorm room doesn’t necessarily need to be spotless enough to be featured in a college brochure, at a certain point you can start to feel the negative effects of clutter or uncleanliness.

 • If your room is actually dirty (e.g., used dishes, spoiled food, spills, lots of dust), it can eventually become a physical health hazard.